Learn a little more about what it means

 You may be wondering what exactly I mean when I use the terms “Lead Tough” and “Lead Loud”.
 What you read below will help to give you more clarity on those two terms and hopefully make it easier for you to recognize the characteristics of each in yourself and those around you.

-It takes time, energy and focus to recognize what factors will truly have the greatest impact in your organization.
-These most important factors are not typical and are not considered to be most important by the majority of organizations.
-Some of the most important factors that tough leaders focus on are building a healthy culture, team engagement, clear understanding of value, and creating sustainability.
+It takes time, energy and focus to recognize what leadership actions will truly have the greatest impact in your organization.
+These most important actions are not typical and are not a priority for the majority of organizations and their leaders.
+Some of the most important things that tough leaders do are create value, embrace candor, celebrate wins, foster growth, and cultivate community.

 1